-At this time, individuals who are at risk for coronavirus include those who have recently traveled from mainland China and/or have had close contact with an individual diagnosed with COVID-19.
+At this time, individuals who are at risk for coronavirus include those who have recently traveled from an affected area and/or have had close contact with an individual diagnosed with COVID-19.

 What can you do to prevent getting sick?

-While the immediate risk of COVID-19 to the American public may be low at this time, it is still highly important to remain vigilant against the spread of infectious diseases.
+It is highly important to remain vigilant against the spread of infectious diseases.
 It is peak flu season, and the CDC estimates that from October through mid-January there have been upwards of 21 million cases of flu illnesses.
 In order to prevent getting sick, the following is recommended:

-- Wash hands often with soap and water for 20 seconds, or use an alcohol-based hand sanitizer.
+- Wash hands often with soap and water for 20 seconds.
+If soap and water are not available, use an alcohol-based hand sanitizer.